pablo-peralta-cba/pablo-peralta-cba/README.md

 📫 or through my LinkedIn: https://www.linkedin.com/in/pablo-peralta-936745189/

-🪩 Fun fact: Last year I performed for the first time as a live looper musician
+🪩 Fun fact: Last year I performed for the first time as a live looping musician